The Best Path: Reducing print on a thoughtful journey to digital

 “This is a very difficult thing for people to grasp until their back is up against the wall,” Abernathy said.
 She said many publishers have not looked ahead and instead have “been in the process of just putting out fires and trying to stay afloat.”

-You really need to have in place a business plan in which you aim to transform a third of your business model every five years.
+You really need to have a business plan in which you aim to transform a third of your business model every five years.

 As they plan, publishers who want to reduce print should identify their unique value proposition, Abernathy said, and also cut anything that no longer works.